 The NYCGB Young Composers Scheme is a new initiative created by the National Youth Choirs of Great Britain with Digital Partner NMC Recordings which aims to annually identify and develop four talented composers aged 18-25 who are passionate about creating high quality, imaginative new music for vocal ensembles.

-The NYCGB Young Composer Scheme is generously supported by The Garrick Charitable Trust, The Leche Trust and the Lord and Lady Lurgan Charitable Trust.
+The NYCGB Young Composer Scheme is generously supported by The Esmée Fairbairn Foundation, The Garfield Weston Foundation and the Leverhulme Trust.

-The four composers selected for the scheme are:
+The four composers selected for the scheme in 2019-20 are:

 From left to right: Nathan James Dearden, Amy Bryce, Lisa Robertson, Joseph Bates